contoweb/laravel-pdflib/readme.md

 ```

-In the configuration file, you can define in which measure unit you want to set positions.
+In the configuration file, you can define which measure unit is used for positioning.
 You can choose between `mm` or `pt`.

 > **Note**: It may be confusing in the beginning, but PDFLib Y axis are measured from the bottom.
-So position 0 0 is in the left bottom corner, no the left top corner.
+So position 0 0 is in the left bottom corner, not the left top corner.

 ### Write text
-You can use
+To write text, you can simply use:
 ```php
 $writer->writeTextLine('your text')